Pages

 In a medium size bowl, add in the flour, baking powder, baking soda and salt, stirring to combine.
 Set aside.

 Working with a stand mixer fitted with the paddle attachment, add the butter to the bowl, mixing for 3-4 minutes until creamy.
 Add in both sugars, creaming together for 2-3 minutes.
-Add in the eggs, one at a time, mixing for 1 minute before adding the second egg, mixing again for 1 minute.
+Add in the eggs, one at a time, mixing for 1 minute before adding the second egg and the vanilla, mixing again for 1 minute.
 Turn off the mixer to add in the dry ingredients, with the mixer set to low speed, mix until just combined.
 Add in the toasted walnuts, using a rubber spatula to be sure they are evenly distributed within the batter.

 Transfer the batter to the prepared baking pan.
 The batter is somewhat thick and will take some effort to distribute evenly.
 Bake in the preheated oven for 35-38 minutes.
 The blondies will slightly pull away from the sides of the pan and the top will be lightly browned.
 Cool the blondies in the pan for 10 minutes.
 Place a cooling rack on top of the pan to flip out the blondies from the pan.
 Place a large cutting board on top of the blondies to flip over again so that the blondies are now right side up.